In the Scale of the Problem we saw the overall risk from branches and trees falling is so extremely low we need a microscope to see it.

 If all that wasn't enough, it's seldom that where decay is of concern we're dealing with a cross sectional area of a tree that's a circle.

-We've had several requests for a better quality image that's part of a discussion about this article on the UKTC (attachments on this group have to be below 180kb).
-Click the image to enlarge it.
+We've had several requests for a better quality image that's part of a discussion about this article on the UK Tree Care discussion group.

 You can download Jeremy Barrell's tree risk management article here.